brennan-thomas/lift-risk/Test_Plan.md

 PRE1.7: Whitebox<br>
 PRE1.8: Functional<br>
 PRE1.9: Unit<br>
+RESULT: Trials are correctly sliced into samples<br>

 PRE2.1: **Preprocessing Test 2** <br>
-PRE2.2: This test will ensure that data is correctly preprocessed and formatted for lift classification <br>
+PRE2.2: This test will ensure that data are correctly preprocessed and formatted for lift classification <br>
 PRE2.3: This test will load IMU data for each sample from file and format them for consumption by the classification model<br>
 PRE2.4: Inputs: Stored data files containing information for trials<br>
 PRE2.5: Expected Outputs: Time-series IMU data with 36 channels<br>